 There were also cute little platelets that did their job to repair the body wherever needed.
-The illustrator represented them as the construction worker.
-Thus, this anime presented all the cells of our body in their day-to-day activities and fighting various difficulties only to keep our body healthy.
+The illustrator represented them as construction workers.
+Thus, this anime presented all the cells of our body in their day-to-day activities and fighting various difficulties only to keep our bodies healthy.

 What is the Release Date of Cells at Work Season 2?

 Season 2 has already finished airing from January 9, 2021, to February 27, 2021.
 8 episodes were in the season.
 Therefore, you can start watching Season 1 and watch Season 2 right after that and you don’t have to wait at the cliffhanger.
 And in the meantime, wait for the Cells at Work Season 3 Release Date though there is no official announcement still now.

 Will there be Cells at Work Season 3?

 Well, there isn’t any official announcement about the next season.
 But, around 30 volumes have been published so far.
 And only a few have been animated yet.
 So, I am sure there will be a Season 3.